esheldon/nsim/config/README.md

 - near final run types
     - sigma ratio 2
-        - gg01r01, but note *did* draw priors during. also had error estimate wrong so it is actually much lower error.
+        - gg01r01, but note *did* use priors during. also had error estimate wrong so it is actually much lower error.
         - gg01r04 more nstep and no g prior during
         - eg01r04